 So I checked “learn something new today” off of my to-do list, and the two of us happily dug into this batch of spicy and citrusy chutney.

-It’s perfect with pork, chicken, on sandwiches, or even with sliced baguette as a party appetizer.
+It’s perfect on sandwiches or a sliced baguette as a party appetizer.
 I hear it’s also great at barbecues.

 This apple and tomatillo chutney is perfect on sandwiches or a sliced baguette as a party appetizer.
 I hear it's also great at barbecues.

 - 1/2 cup brown sugar, light or dark